Confederation Centre of the Arts

 145 Richmond St, Charlottetown, PE C1A 1J1, Canada

-Confederation Centre of the Arts is Canada’s National Memorial to the Fathers of Confederation.
-Queen Elizabeth II officially opened it to the public on October 6, 1964.
-Confederation Centre was built on Queen's Square in the centre of Charlottetown's business district.
-The institution is funded by the ten provincial governments in Canada.
+Confederation Centre of the Arts is Canada’s National Memorial to the Fathers of Confederation and one of the most important cultural landmarks in Charlottetown, Prince Edward Island.
+Officially opened by Queen Elizabeth II on October 6, 1964, the Centre is located on Queen’s Square, in the heart of Charlottetown’s business district.
+It is uniquely funded by all ten provincial governments of Canada, reflecting its national significance.